Link Delay Estimation via Expander Graphs: Expander Graphs and Network Identifiability

 \section{Expander Graphs and Network Identifiability}

-In recent years, a new approach - {\em Compressed Sensing} - for estimating an $n$-dimensional (signal) vector $\mathbf{x}$ from a lower dimensional representation - has attracted much attention \cite{donoho2006compressed,candes2006robust,candes2006compressive}.
-For any signal $\mathbf{x} \; \in \; {\mathbb R}^n$, the reduced dimension representation is equal to $\mathbf{y} = \mathbf{A \,x}$, where $m\times n$ matrix $\mathbf{A}$ ($m << n$) is referred to as the \emph{measurement matrix}.
-The main challenge in traditional compressed sensing is to construct $\mathbf{A}$ with the following desirable (and conflicting) properties: a) achieve maximum possible compression ($m/n$ small) and yet allow b) accurate reconstruction of $\mathbf{x}$ from $ \mathbf{y}$ when $\mathbf{x}$ is known to be sparse, using c) a fast decoding algorithm \cite{wakin2008introduction,gilbert2007one,candes2006near,xu2007efficient}.
-For example, when $\mathbf{A}$ is a binary matrix, it is known that $m = O(klog{n\over k})$ suffices when $\mathbf{x}$ is $k$ sparse.
-In scenarios where the routing matrix is already pre-determined, the main issue is to determine whether it is an appropriate measurement matrix for compressive sensing, i.e., if it satisfies objective b) above.
-To the best of the authors' knowledge, there is no existing literature regarding this problem.
+In recent years, a new approach--{\em Compressed Sensing}--for estimating an $n$-dimensional (signal) vector $\mathbf{x}$ from a lower-dimensional representation has attracted much attention \cite{donoho2006compressed,candes2006robust,candes2006compressive}.
+For any signal $\mathbf{x} \; \in \; {\mathbb R}^n$, the reduced dimension representation is equal to $\mathbf{y} = \mathbf{Ax}$, where $m\times n$ matrix $\mathbf{A}$ ($m \ll n$) is referred to as the \emph{measurement matrix}.
+The main challenge in traditional compressed sensing is to construct $\mathbf{A}$ with the following desirable (and conflicting) properties: (a) achieve maximum possible compression ($m/n$ small) and yet allow (b) an accurate reconstruction of $\mathbf{x}$ from $ \mathbf{y}$ when $\mathbf{x}$ is known to be sparse using (c) a fast decoding algorithm \cite{wakin2008introduction,gilbert2007one,candes2006near,xu2007efficient}.

-We first present a result on compressed sensing using expander graphs.
-Then, we establish a connection between $k=1$ identifiability in a network $N(V,E)$ to the `expansion factor' of an expander graph.
-This makes it possible to use results from compressed sensing to address the link identifiability problem.
+As discussed above, the routing matrix of a network is the measurement matrix for delay tomography application, and in most scenarios it is predetermined.
+The main issue, therefore, is to determine whether it is an \emph{appropriate} measurement matrix for compressed sensing, i.e., if it satisfies objective (b) above.
+In the simulation section, we show that the existing conditions for the measurement matrix do \emph{not} apply to most of the routing matrices.
+Motivated by this observation, we aim to revisit these conditions and modify them so that they become more suitable to the network tomography problem.